Intercountry Adoption

 Obtaining a Visa to Travel to Vietnam

 In addition to a U.S. passport, you may also need to obtain a visa.
 Where required, visas are affixed to your passport and allow you to enter a foreign nation.
-To find information about obtaining a visa for Vietnam, see the Department of State’s Country Specific Information.
+To find information about obtaining a visa for Vietnam, see the Department of State’s country page.

 Staying Safe on Your Trip